 Complementary User Entity Controls Related Control Objective 1 User credit unions should review their monthly statements from SimpliCD for accuracy, including verification of the rate, amount and maturity date.
 CO 6 2 Users should reconcile their monthly receipt of interest and/or principal from SimpliCD to their own books and records and verify the amount of interest income received.
-CO 7

-Description of PFC's SimpliCD Brokered Certificate of Deposit Program September 30, 2018

-Complementary User Entity Controls Related Control Objective 3 Users should perform their own review of the safety and soundness of the issuing financial institutions.
+CO 7 3 Users should perform their own review of the safety and soundness of the issuing financial institutions.
 CO 10 4 Users should review their portfolio of CDs, whether purchased through SimpliCD or otherwise, to ensure they do not exceed the insurance limit.
+CO 2

+Description of PFC's SimpliCD Brokered Certificate of Deposit Program September 30, 2019

-CO 2 5 Users are responsible for establishing controls to ensure they are aware of any duplicate investments they may have resulting in investments over the federal insurance limits.
+Complementary User Entity Controls Related Control Objective 5 Users are responsible for establishing controls to ensure they are aware of any duplicate investments they may have resulting in investments over the federal insurance limits.
 They are also responsible for evaluating the financials of issuing institutions.
 CO 2 6 Users are responsible for establishing controls to ensure their employees adhere to good password practices which include establishing strong passwords, periodically changing passwords and maintaining password confidentiality.
 CO 12 7 Users are responsible for establishing controls to ensure that their employees have proper roles with respect to their relationship with PFC and their access within SimpliCD.
 CO 12 8 Users are responsible for establishing a secure workstation and user configuration for devices which are used to connect to SimpliCD.
 CO 15 9 Users are responsible for establishing controls to ensure the physical and logical security of their records, infrastructure and computing devices.
 CO 12, 13 & 15 10 Users are responsible for establishing controls to ensure their workstation browser software is configured to use the highest level of encryption, which should minimally be TLS v1.2.
-CO 16
+CO 16 11 Users are responsible for establishing controls to ensure that their employees have up to date training to recognize and decrease cybersecurity risks.
+CO 12

-PRIMARY FINANCIAL COMPANY LLC Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2018
+Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2019